Sherman Minton Bridge: History

+Planning and construction

-In 1952 the "Second Street Bridge" was reaching peak traffic, and the K&I Bridge faring similarly.
+In 1952 the Second Street Bridge was reaching peak traffic, and the K&I Bridge faring similarly.
 Arthur W. Grafton commissioned two studies in 1952 and 1953, with their results being a need for two bridges in Louisville; one crossing to Jeffersonville, Indiana, and the other to New Albany.

 Hoosiers as far as Scottsburg, Indiana (30 mi away) were vastly against making any bridges toll, and many residents of Louisville were against toll bridges as well.
 When the Interstate Highway System was announced by President Dwight D. Eisenhower, the solution became clear.
 The Federal government would finance 90% of both bridges, with Indiana paying 10% of the New Albany bridge, and Kentucky paying 10% of the Jeffersonville bridge.